top of page

 Besides a multifaceted connection to India, Mauritian culture is actually defined as being Creole: A unique blend of African and Hindi culture along with the historical influence from merchants and sea traders since the island was a key stopover on the trade routes between Europe and the Orient.
 This maybe explains why the islanders are so welcoming and appear with open attitudes.
 Or maybe the friendliness that we felt was partly explained by our newborn babies that we took along our travels.
 By coincidence, we actually got each of our first-born child within a few weeks time, and by another coincidence both of us ended up spending our separate paternity leaves on Mauritius.

-For more exotic adventures in the Indian Ocean islands check our travels to La Réunion, the Seychelles, and the Maldives.
+For more exotic adventures in the Indian Ocean islands check our travels to the Seychelles, and the Maldives.
+If that isn't remote enough for you, check our Soqutra island off mainland Yemen or Mozambique's islands.

 Selected pics from our island hopping adventure in this region: